XXXBold/PCSX2_MultiConfigTool/manual.md

+# User Manual for PCSX2_MultiConfigTool

-This Document describes how to use the PCSX2 MultiConfigTool
+### This Document describes how to use the PCSX2 MultiConfigTool

 At the First Start, you need to set up some Paths to make it work correctly.
 - Games-Path: